-While it is pretty natural to experience these emotions, jealousy is one of the negative emotions that you must deal with before it overpowers you and casts a shadow over the relationship between you and your partner.
+While it is pretty natural to experience all emotions, jealousy is one of the negative emotions that you must deal with before it triggers overpowering moods and casts a dark shadow over the relationship between you and your partner.

 Psychologists have tried researching why humans get jealous.
 Many studies show that jealousy is negatively correlated with self-esteem.
 If you have low self-esteem, it is likely to affect your relationship if you become jealous of your partner.
 Your critical inner voice sows seeds of self-doubt and suspicion that eventually projects into your relationships.